valsdav/distribution-of-interest-profiling/README.md

 ```

 Before step 4, the residual's expansion anchor `ν₀` (`mixture_model.m_vector_override` in
-`configs/profiling_ensemble.yaml`) should be set to the best fit from the step-1 BMA mixture scan
+`configs/profiling_ensemble.yaml`) should be set to the best fit from the step-1 averaged (bagged) mixture scan
 (command 1 above writes a `bestfit` next to the scan).
 The single-model `configs/profiling.yaml`
 trains the non-ensemble step-2 residual (`models/mixture_profiled.pt`) the same way.